b97tsk/reactive-tree/README.md

 #### class Twig: dirty

-`dirty` indicates whether the twig should update the cached value.
+Indicate whether the twig should update the cached value.

-`dirty` is a data property, no magic happen when you get or set this property.

 #### class Twig: handler

-`handler` is a data property, no magic happen when you get or set this property.
+Get or set the `handler`.
+If set, you may also want to set `dirty` to true and make a call to `notify()`.

 #### class Twig: value

-`value` returns the cached value computed from `handler` function.
+Get the cached value computed from `handler` function.

 If `dirty` is true, a new value returned by `handler` function will be cached and used instead.
 And then `dirty` is set to false.